 Please avoid adding Rule 5-ineligible players to your 35-man roster on draft day.
 While it's not a violation, it can easily be mistaken for one, since it's difficult to confirm eligibility once a player is protected.
 This could lead to your player being incorrectly passed through waivers as part of a presumed violation.

-In extreme circumstances, the commissioner may exercise discretion to waive a lower-rated player to make room for a higher-rated player.
-For example, waiving a 2-star reliever to protect a 4-star hitter.
+In exceptional circumstances, the commissioner may exercise discretion to waive a low-value player to make room for a high-value player.
+For example, waiving a 2-star RP to protect a 4-star CF.

 Warning for Commissioner: Do not select "Complete Draft".
 Upon reaching Round 3, skip all subsequent picks to conclude the draft.